Sound recording and reproduction: Stereo and hi-fi

 German audio engineers working on magnetic tape developed stereo recording by 1941.
 Of 250 stereophonic recordings made during WW2, only three survive: Beethoven's 5th Piano Concerto with Walter Gieseking and Arthur Rother, a Brahms Serenade, and the last movement of Bruckner's 8th Symphony with Von Karajan.
 (Note: The Audio Engineering Society has issued all these recordings on CD.
 Varèse Sarabande had released the Beethoven Concerto on LP, and it has been reissued on CD several times since.)
 Other early German stereophonic tapes are believed to have been destroyed in bombings.

-Not until Ampex introduced the first commercial two-track tape recorders in the late 1940s did stereo tape recording become commercially feasible.
+Stereo tape recording became commercially feasible when Ampex introduced the first commercial two-track tape recorders in the late 1940s.
 Despite the availability of multitrack tape, stereo did not become the standard system for commercial music recording for some years, and remained a specialist market during the 1950s.
 EMI (UK) was the first company to release commercial stereophonic tapes.
 They issued their first Stereosonic tape in 1954.
 Others quickly followed, under their His Master's Voice and Columbia labels.
 161 Stereosonic tapes were released, mostly classical music or lyric recordings.
 RCA imported these tapes into the USA.
 Although some British His Master's Voice imports released in the USA cost up to $15, two-track stereophonic tapes were more successful in America during the second half of the 1950s.

 The history of stereo recording changed after the late 1957 introduction of the Westrex stereo phonograph disc, which used the groove format developed earlier by Blumlein.
 Decca Records in England came out with FFRR (Full Frequency Range Recording) in the 1940s, which became internationally accepted as a worldwide standard for higher-quality recording on vinyl records.
 The Ernest Ansermet recording of Igor Stravinsky's Petrushka was key in the development of full frequency range records and alerting the listening public to high fidelity in 1946.

 Until the mid-1960s, record companies mixed and released most popular music in monophonic sound.
 From mid-1960s until the early 1970s, major recordings were commonly released in both mono and stereo.
 Recordings originally released only in mono have been re-rendered and released in stereo using a variety of techniques from remixing to pseudostereo.